Cpizzle1/Machine-Learning-Modeling-in-Breast-Cancer-Prognosis/README.md

 * 59.18 years old (average age)  stanard deviation: 12.092589450679066
 * 1.56 (average tumor stage) stanard deviation: 0.5813346601147508

-* Reject null hypothesis and conclude that populations of mastectomy and breast conserving treatment are different.
+* Reject null hypothesis and conclude that populations of mastectomy and breast conserving treatment are different(pvalue=2.3994948261799636e-05).

 * Likely cause of Mastectomy having lower survival curve is more aggressive/danger cancers will have individuals take a more proactive role in prevention. (ie mastectomy)